Popular related searches

 UX vs UI Salary: Who Gets Paid More?

-As with any career, various factors influence salaries, such as location, experience level, industry, project type and education, not to mention economic factors.
-For this reason, you should use Glassdoor and Indeed to know what to expect.
+As with any career, various factors influence salaries—such as location, experience level, industry, project type, and education, to say nothing of economic factors—and that’s why it’s helpful to use brands such as Glassdoor and Indeed so you’ll be able to know what to expect.

-Generally, UX and UI designers get paid almost the same, so it’s a matter of which role you prefer.
-As we mentioned, you might see a position for “UI/UX designer,” so you may find yourself doing both at some point.
+In the main, UX and UI designers get paid almost the same, so it’s really a matter of which role you prefer.
+As we mentioned earlier, you might well see a position for “UI/UX designer” advertised, which means that you may find yourself doing both at some point.

 How Do I Start Specializing in UX or UI?

 Suitably intrigued?
-Well, we can help you get started.
+Well, that’s great—and we can help you get started on your journey.

-The Interaction Design Foundation has the world's most extensive open-access design library.
-You’ll find an article on pretty much every aspect of UX design.
+The Interaction Design Foundation—or IxDF—has got the world's most extensive open-access design library, and you’ll find an article on pretty much every aspect of UX design.
 Here are some to get you going:

 UX Design: